 People in the ‘clinically extremely vulnerable’ group in England and Northern Ireland qualified for a food parcel arranged by the government until 1 August (and will do in Wales until 16 August).

-Most people with dementia won’t, but they should still be treated as vulnerable customers by supermarkets or other suppliers and so be eligible for arrangements such as dedicated shopping times.
+After those dates, they and people with dementia should still be treated as vulnerable customers by supermarkets or other suppliers and so be eligible for arrangements such as dedicated shopping times.

 Staying safe from coronavirus and reducing the risk of infection